Inexpensive Homemade Holiday Gift Ideas for the Tight Budget

 It’s How You Frame It

-I would suggest that you make your own picture frames.
+Make your own picture frames.
 Many craft stores carry a “base” for a frame made out of paper or cardboard.
 Paint, glue on trinkets or glitter, seal (with varnish or a craft polymer) and put a picture of family or their pet inside.
 Kids can do this too!
 Great for family, expectant parents, teachers, etc.

 Deb V. from Maryland